GoPlausible/.github/profile/README.md

-# Plausible technical design:
+# PLAUSIBLE protocol technical design:
 [top↑](#plausible_protocol)

-Plausible protocol features :
+PLAUSIBLE protocol features :

 - All operations are in full compliance and conformance to W3C DID, VC, VP , DRL and other standards.